timescale/docs/timescaledb/how-to-guides/update-timescaledb/upgrade-postgresql.md

 Over time support is added for a newer version of PostgreSQL while simultaneously dropping support for older versions.

-When the supported versions of PostgreSQL changes, you may need to upgrade the version of the **PostgreSQL instance** (e.g. from 10 to 12) before you can install the latest release of TimescaleDB.
+When the supported versions of PostgreSQL changes, you may need to upgrade the version of the **PostgreSQL instance** (for example, from 10 to 12) before you can install the latest release of TimescaleDB.

 To upgrade PostgreSQL, you have two choices, as outlined in the PostgreSQL online documentation.